$W$-boson production in polarized proton-proton collisions at RHIC through next-to-next-to-leading order in perturbative QCD: Calculational framework

 The application of $N$-jettiness subtraction to unpolarized collisions and its implementation in efficient numerical codes, in particular for unpolarized $W$-boson production, has been discussed in detail in the literature~\cite{Boughezal:2016wmq}.
+The primary numerical issue is the cancellation of logarithmic dependence on $\tau_{\rm cut}$ between the above-cut and below-cut contributions in Eq.~(\ref{eq:abovebelow}).
+The possibility of computing the power corrections to the below-cut term in the small-$\tau_0$ limit allows $\tau_{\rm cut}$ to be increased and the degree of logarithmic cancellation to be reduced, and the performance of this method can therefore be systematically improved~\cite{Moult:2016fqy,Boughezal:2016zws,Moult:2017jsg,Boughezal:2018mvf,Boughezal:2019ggi}.
 We focus here on the aspects that differ for polarized collisions.
 As can be seen from the result of Eq.~(\ref{eq:facthm}) only the hard function and beam-function matching coefficients change in the polarized case.
 The leading-order hard functions for the unpolarized and polarized cross sections are respectively just the leading-order partonic hard-scattering cross sections for the $q\bar{q} \to W^{\pm} \to l^{\pm} \nu$ process.
-Helicity conservation along massless quark lines implies that the virtual corrections to the polarized hard function are identical to the unpolarized case, and can be obtained from QCD corrections to the vector-current form factor which is known to three loops~\cite{Baikov:2009bg}.
+Helicity conservation along massless quark lines implies that the virtual corrections to the polarized hard function are identical to the unpolarized case, and can be obtained from QCD corrections to the vector-current form factor which is known to three loops~\cite{Baikov:2009bg,Gehrmann:2010ue}.
 Only the polarized matching coefficients require a new calculation, which is available in the literature~\cite{Boughezal:2017tdd}.
 We incorporate our result into the MCFM~8.0 code framework~\cite{Boughezal:2016wmq}, which already contains an implementation of $N$-jettiness subtraction for color-singlet production in unpolarized collisions.

-For the cross section above $\tau_0^{cut}$ we make use of the helicity-dependent matrix elements for $W$+1-jet in MCFM~\cite{Campbell:2010ff}.
+For the cross section above $\tau_{\rm cut}$ we make use of the helicity-dependent matrix elements for $W$+1-jet in MCFM~\cite{Campbell:2010ff}.
 In the case that the first proton beam is polarized, we must replace the dipole subtraction terms if the first parton is the emitter, while keeping the other configurations the same as the unpolarized case.
 The dipole subtraction terms for polarized matrix elements can be found in Ref.~\cite{Czakon:2009ss} for arbitrary helicity eigenstates.
 Order-$\epsilon$ terms are required for integrated dipole subtraction terms where the LO polarized splitting functions are used~\cite{Vogelsang:1996im}.